-You may have heard, or read, about the solar tax credit (formally called the Federal Investment Tax Credit) in recent months, especially as 2019 wrapped up and we made way for a new decade.
-In short, this tax credit previously allowed homeowners that installed solar panels on their homes to deduct 30% of their total solar installation costs from their federal tax liability, but after the new year, that deduction amount has been reduced to 26%.
+You may have heard, or read, about the solar tax credit (formally called the Federal Investment Tax Credit) last year, especially as 2019 wrapped up and before the pandemic hit.
+In short, this tax credit previously allowed homeowners that installed solar panels on their homes to deduct 30% of their total solar installation costs from their federal tax liability, but after 2020, that deduction amount has been reduced to 26%.

 This is still a substantial incentive for reducing the cost of your solar installation — but many homeowners interested in outfitting their homes with a self-sufficient renewable energy system want to know: Does a solar battery backup system also qualify for the savings of the Federal Investment Tax Credit?